housecanary/hc-api-python/bin/hc_api_excel_concat/README.rst

-HouseCanary Value Report Concat
+HouseCanary API Excel Concat
 =============================

-HouseCanary Value Report Concat is a command line tool that allows you to call the Value Report API for multiple addresses by passing in a CSV file containing addresses and zip codes.
+HouseCanary API Excel Concat is a command line tool that allows you to call the Value Report or Rental Report API for multiple addresses by passing in a CSV file containing addresses and zip codes.

 Each row in the input CSV file should be in the format of ``address,zipcode``.
 See an example input `here <../sample-input.csv>`_.

-It generates a single .xlsx file which combines the Value Report Excel output of each address.
+It generates a single .xlsx file which combines the Excel output of each address.

 Installation
 ------------

-``hc_value_report_concat`` is installed as part of the HouseCanary client.
+``hc_api_excel_concat`` is installed as part of the HouseCanary client.
 If you haven't installed that yet, you can do so with ``pip``:

 ::